A Story of Authenticity, Soul, and Expression

 How did you get into the rug industry?

 What is something you love about working with rugs?

 "I love the colors, textures, designs, and the handmade elements of the craft.
 Rugs are a labor of love that can be fully experienced by all the senses.
 Rugs are also a practical art form that last a long time, and I love the idea of creating things that could last 100 years."

 What are some of the biggest lessons you have learned about the industry since relocating to Morocco?

-"I have definitely realized and learned to appreciate truly how valuable the experience and creativity of Moroccan weavers are.
+"I have realized and learned to appreciate truly how valuable the experience and creativity of Moroccan weavers are.
 Simply put, their level of craftsmanship is unparalleled in the whole industry, and there is no replacement for their work.
-The amount of time and effort that go into making a single rug is astounding.
-When I entered the industry in Morocco and saw how poorly compensated and supported the weavers were, it shocked me.
-These are the artists who are bearing the weight of a deep and rich tradition, and yet are barely making enough to get by.
-Seeing this discrepancy between the value of the trade and the compensation of the artisans, it has been one of my strategic goals as a brand to invest in the continuation of the weaving tradition by supporting these ladies.
+The amount of time and effort that goes into making a single rug is astounding.
+When I entered the Morocco industry and saw how poorly compensated and supported the weavers were, it shocked me.
+These are the artists bearing the weight of a deep and rich tradition and yet are barely making enough to get by.
+Seeing this discrepancy between the value of the trade and the artisans' compensation, it has been one of my strategic goals as a brand to invest in the continuation of the weaving tradition by supporting these ladies.
 It has also opened my eyes to how much money middle-men are taking from the industry.
-Seeing the way that money flows through the world of rugs has motivated me to establish transparency throughout my entire weaving process.
-We work hard to cut out every middle process to be able to provide true Moroccan masterpieces without supporting big corporations who seek unfair gain from the labor of others.
-We have control of our whole supply chain from sourcing the wool in the Atlas Mountains to shipping our rugs around the world.
-It brings me peace of mind to be able to support and continue the purity and vibrance of the Moroccan rug tradition."
+Seeing how money flows through the world of rugs has motivated me to establish transparency throughout my entire weaving process.
+We work hard to cut out every middle process to provide true Moroccan masterpieces without supporting big corporations who seek unfair gain from the labor of others.
+We control our whole supply chain, from sourcing the wool in the Atlas Mountains to shipping our rugs worldwide.
+It brings me peace of mind to support and continue the purity and vibrancy of the Moroccan rug tradition."

 What is different about Moroccan rugs compared to other countries?